w3c/wot-discovery/explainer/Explainer.md

 WoT Things in general and WoT Discovery results in particular when access is public, and best-effort controls on private networks such as LANs.

+#### Key Requirement: Scalability
+WoT Discovery should be usable on small devices with only a few MB of RAM to large cloud services providing the ability to search thousands of IoT services potentially available in a city.

+We did this by separating out first-contact and detailed search mechanisms, as described in the next section.
+The first-contact mechanisms can be chosen based on the scenario (i.e. broadcast mDNS-SD might be suitable on a LAN, a search engine would be suitable for a Smart City), while the detailed search mechanisms are RESTful web services simple enough to implement on individual IoT devices but with good potential for scalability for large cloud-based systems.

 ## Architecture
-The architecture has been designed with the following goals in mind:
-- Security and privacy.
-- Ease of use.
-- Integration with existing ecosystems.
-- Both local and global access.
-- Scability to large numbers of Things.
-- Support for both self-description and external descriptions.
-Some of these are in conflict.
-For example, while we want to integrate with existing ecosystems, we don't want to expose users to known or potential security hazards in those ecosystems.

 In general, WoT Discovery is about distribution of TDs, while privacy and security are about restricting distribution of information only to verified authorized parties.
 Taken together, WoT Discovery should enable the distribution of TDs only to verified and authorized parties.

 The WoT Discovery architecture is designed to address these challenges.
 We use a two-phase approach.
-In the first phase, which we call "Introductions", we support any number of open discovery mechanisms whose results, however, are constrained to simple URLs.
+In the first "first-contact" phase, which we call "Introductions", we support any number of open discovery mechanisms whose results, however, are constrained to simple URLs.
 These URLs should not contain any metadata themselves.
-Instead, they have to be resolved into "Exploration" services which can be used to retreive metadata.
+Instead, they have to be resolved into detailed-search "Exploration" services which can be used to retreive metadata.
 Exploration services, however, are tasked with authenticating and checking the authorizations of requests, and protecting queries and the transmission of results, and can use best practices from web services to do so, including (for example) OAuth and TLS.
+Exploration services implement a scalable RESTful web API.

 ### Introduction Mechanisms
 Introduction mechanisms allow for ecosystem integration and using different "first contact" mechanisms in different circumstances.
 For example, in a Smart City, we might want to use a normal web search to find suitable WoT Discovery exploration services for that city.
 In a Smart Home, we might use other mechanisms restricted to a single LAN, such as mDNS in combination with DNS-SD.
-If simply want to tell someone where to go, we can just use written URLs or QR codes.
+If we simply want to tell someone where to go, we can just use written URLs or QR codes.

-The security and privacy of WoT Discovery does not depends on Introduction mechanisms being secure.
-They must ONLY distribute URLs, and those URLs should not have metadata embedded in them.
+The overall security and privacy of WoT Discovery does not depends on Introduction mechanisms being secure.
+Introductions must ONLY distribute URLs, and those URLs should not have metadata embedded in them.
+Additional authentication and authorization is still needed before detailed metadata is provided.

 ### Exploration Mechanisms
 Exploration mechanisms come in two different forms: directories and self-description.
-Both of these are HTTP-based web services and support existing mechanisms for authentication, authorization, and secure transport.
+Both of these are HTTP-based RESTful web services and support existing mechanisms for authentication, authorization, and secure transport.

-A WoT Thing Description Directory (TDD) is an HTTP-based Thing itself, described with a Thing model.
+A WoT Thing Description Directory (TDD) is an HTTP-based Thing itself.
+As a class they are described with a Thing Model and any particular instance also has a fetchable Thing Description.
 A TDD supports
+a queryable interface to a searchable database of Thing Descriptions.
+These Thing Descriptions can describe IoT devices or other directories, either directly or by reference (Thing Links).
+This supports
-a queryable interface to a database of Thing Descriptions.
-This supports use cases like a Smart City, Factory, or even a Smart Home where there might be hundreds or thousands of Things to select from.
+use cases like a Smart City where there might be thousands of Things to select from.
+However, it can also be used in a Smart Home with only a few dozen Things.

-Self-description is supported by the ability of an HTTP-based Thing to return a TD directly.
+Self-description is another exploration mechanism that provides the ability of an HTTP-based Thing to return a TD directly.
 There is also an Introduction mechanism that allows the URL for self-description on a Thing to be guessed using a well-known URL convention based only on the base IP address of the Thing.
 In this